 During installation and setup, Visual KPI inherits your Active Directory structure or the security used by your organization; security can be applied to users and groups within Visual KPI just like your other applications.
 Your organization’s IT department and/or the Visual KPI admin at your company set up security in Visual KPI and determine who gets access and how much.
 You’ll probably want users to authenticate with a username and password to access Visual KPI.

-In Visual KPI we have the concept of Object-level Security for rights assignment, which simply means that any KPI or object in the system can be restricted to only the users that have the rights to see it.
+At a high level, you could grant access at the profile or dashboard level.
+In Visual KPI we have the concept of Object-level Security for rights assignment, which is more granular and provides more flexibility.
+It simply means that any KPI or object in the system can be restricted to only the users that have the rights to see it.
 In other words, two people could be looking at the exact same page in Visual KPI and see a different set of information.